Chinedu26/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints the result of breath to the power of love A script that converts from base two to base ten
-A script that prints all the posssible combination of two letters except oo
+A script that prints all the posssible combination of two letters except oo A script that prints a number with two decimal places